esearcher/CarND-Behavioral-Cloning-P3-2/README.md

 ## Behavioral Cloning Project

-This projects aims to develop a Deep Neural Network to clone car driving behaviour in a simulated environment.
+This projects aims to develop a Deep Neural Network to clone human car driving behaviour in a simulated environment for autonomous driving.

 [image1]: ./screenshots/simulator.png "Simulator"
 [image2]: ./screenshots/left.jpg "Left"